oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      the client identifier and redirection URI.

 "state":
-:    REQUIRED if the "state" parameter was present in the client
+:    REQUIRED if the `state` parameter was present in the client
      authorization request.
 The exact value received from the client.